Title IX - Sexual Misconduct

 Q: What is Title IX?

-A: Title IX is a federal law that prohibits discrimination on the basis of sex in any phase of a university's educational or employment programs.
+A: Title IX is a federal law that prohibits discrimination on the basis of sex in any phase of a university's educational programs or activities.
 Title IX applies to WSU as a public institution that receives Federal funds.
-Academic and employment decisions based upon sex and sex-based misconduct are forms of illegal discrimination prohibited under Title IX, as well as other state and federal laws.
-While this law is often thought of as a law that applies only to athletics programs, Title IX is much broader than athletics and applies to ALL areas of the University.
+Sexual harassment, sexual assault, intimate partner violence, stalking and retaliation for filing a complaint (collectively referred to as sexual misconduct) are all forms of sex discrimination prohibited by Title IX.
+Wayne State's policies on sexual harassment, sexual assault and non-discrimination are independent of and consistent with Title IX.

 Q: What are WSU's obligations under Title IX?